zulip/zulip/templates/zerver/api/writing-bots.md

 Some bots, such as [Giphy](
 https://github.com/zulip/python-zulip-api/tree/master/zulip_bots/zulip_bots/bots/giphy),
-depend on a third-party service, such as the Giphy webapp, in order to work.
+depend on a third-party service, such as the Giphy web app, in order to work.
 Because we want our test suite to be reliable and not add load to these third-party APIs, tests for these services need to have "test fixtures": sample HTTP request/response pairs to be used by the tests.
 You can specify which one to use in your test code using the